capasha/EEUProtocol/README.md

 | `...`  | `Object`  | World Info         | Read world information

 Example: loop through Worlds, then read through each object.
-This will return: WorldID, WorldTitle, WorldPlays.
+This will return: WorldID, WorldTitle, WorldPlays, Hidden or not.

 ## <a id="receive-messages-conn">Receive Messages from Connection</a>